Wyoming lawmakers announce tentative schedule for 2021 general session

-CHEYENNE – With state lawmakers set to convene virtually Tuesday, a tentative schedule for the rest of the 66th Wyoming Legislature’s upcoming general session was released Monday, providing an initial road map for the coming months as elected officials grapple with state budget cuts worth hundreds of millions of dollars amid the COVID-19 pandemic.
+CHEYENNE — With state lawmakers convening virtually Tuesday, a tentative schedule for the rest of the 66th Wyoming Legislature’s upcoming general session was released Monday, providing an initial road map for the coming months as elected officials grapple with state budget cuts worth hundreds of millions of dollars amid the COVID-19 pandemic.

 “The continued fallout from the coronavirus pandemic presents unique challenges during the upcoming session,” House Speaker-elect Eric Barlow, R-Gillette, said in a statement.
 “Our priorities are to serve the people of Wyoming effectively, and ensure the health and safety of all personnel, legislators and the public.
 We can do both.”